pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/configure-s3client.md

      Set the access key and secret key to your Pachyderm authentication token.
-If authentication is not enabled on the cluster, both parameters must be empty strings.
+If authentication is not enabled on the cluster, you can put any values.

 ## Configure the AWS CLI